xsuite/xsuite/docs/beambeam.rst

 Strong-strong
 ================================

 Strong-strong simulations can be performed using the :doc:`pipeline`, as in the example below.
+The option 'update_every' allows to let the fields frozen for the given amount of turns, thus reducing the computing load linked to the computation of the moments (so-called Quasi-strong-strong model, see https://accelconf.web.cern.ch/eefact2022/papers/wezat0102.pdf).

 .. literalinclude:: generated_code_snippets/pipeline.py
    :language: python